-João Nabais, President of the Portuguese-Arab Chamber of Commerce (CCIAP), said that social peace and the easy integration of immigrants are also characteristics that can help us highlight from neighbouring Spain.
+João Nabais, President of the Portuguese-Arab Chamber of Commerce (CCIAP), said social peace and the easy integration of immigrants are also characteristics that can help us highlight from neighbouring Spain.

-In short, Portugal’s own relationship with the Portuguese-speaking African countries (PALOP) is another attractive aspect listed by the Chambers of Commerce.
+In short, Portugal’s own relationship with Portuguese-speaking African countries (PALOP) is another attractive aspect listed by the Chambers of Commerce.

 “The characteristics that set us apart from other European markets, and which have attracted some foreign investment, are political stability and social peace.
 However, another positive feature is the possibility of access to CPLP countries.
-As Portugal is not a central point in Europe, Portugal can be used as a strategic point to enter markets in other continents, namely the African one,” indicated Paulo Ramos, president of the Portuguese-Japanese Chamber of Commerce (CCILJ).
+As Portugal is not a central point in Europe, the country can be used as a strategic point to enter markets in other continents, namely the African one,” indicated Paulo Ramos, president of the Portuguese-Japanese Chamber of Commerce (CCILJ).

-The Foreigner investment is spread across different sectors
+Foreign investment is spread across different sectors

 According to data made available by AICEP, the sectors with the most investments in the national territory in 2019 were tourism (36%), automotive industry (20%) and other manufacturing industries (14%).
 However, in recent years, investment has spread across all sectors of activity, from retail to agriculture.

-“Spanish investment in Portugal is very diversified, in some cases betting on sectors that were apparently not ‘coveted’.
+“Spanish investment in Portugal is very diversified, in some cases investments are on sectors that were apparently not ‘coveted’.
 Recently there has been a growth in the retail area, such as Mercadona, and it has also been said that El Corte Inglés may expand its activity in Porto,” revealed Enrique Santos, President of the Portuguese-Spanish Chamber of Commerce (CCILE).